actions/runner-images/README.md

 1. Find the latest releases for this repository [here.](https://github.com/actions/virtual-environments/releases)
 2. Subscribe to the releases coming out of this repository, instructions [here.](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository)
-3. Upcoming changes: A pre-release is created when deployment is started.
-As soon as deployment is finished, it is converted to a release.
+3. Upcoming changes: A pre-release is created when the deployment of an image has started.
+As soon as the deployment is finished, the pre-release is converted to a release.
 If you have subscribed to releases, you will get notified of pre-releases as well.

    - You can also track upcoming changes using the [awaiting-deployment](https://github.com/actions/virtual-environments/labels/awaiting-deployment) label.
 4. For high impact changes, we will post these in advance to the GitHub Changelog on our [blog](https://github.blog/changelog/) and on [twitter](https://twitter.com/GHchangelog).
    - Ex: breaking changes, GA or deprecation of images